How HÖG contributes to the development of Integrated Research and Education Environments (Kompletta miljöer):

 Who can apply, and how it works

 • Sweden’s university colleges and new universities may apply.
 The project manager must be a research scientist with a doctoral degree at the applicant university.

 • The project is to be pursued in co-production with the business sector.

-• Calls for proposals within the programme are issued annually, in spring.
+• Calls for proposals within the programme are issued annually.
 Applications must be registered via the Ansök & rapportera portal.